-Three and a half months into my nine-month research grant in Dnipro, Ukraine, I am ordered to leave due to “increasing instability in the region”—a phrase the organisation that brought me here has been using since before I arrived, but that they have recently decided they really mean.
+Three and a half months into my nine-month research grant in Dnipro, Ukraine, I am ordered to leave due to “increasing instability in the region”—a phrase the organization that brought me here has been using since before I arrived, but that they have recently decided they really mean.

 I leave three days later.
 I don’t say many goodbyes, since talking about it brings up uncomfortable feelings for everyone, and I’m sure that I’ll be able to come back soon (in almost exactly one month, I will feel foolish).

 I arrive in Warsaw.
 I focus on Getting Things Done.
 I work on my creative writing workshop slide deck.
 I rebuild my budget.
 I begin a series of short apocalypse vignettes; I write: A mother witnesses something that is beautiful.